Hurricane Ian Resources and Response

 Brevard Long-term Recovery Coalition

 Additionally, United Way oversees and is the fiscal agent for the Brevard Long-term Recovery Coalition (BLTRC) which was created following the 2004 Hurricanes.
 The BLTRC works to strengthen area-wide disaster coordination long after storms have passed.
 The BLTRC matches low income residents to available resources helping them to return to safe and secure living conditions.
 Since Hurricane Irma the BLTRC has completed 34 major projects such as roof replacements and 140 other minor repairs.
-They are currently working 89 active cases in Brevard with an additional 400 cases currently registered on Crisis Clean Up and FEMA.

 We hope you are proud to be part of an organization that is committed to, and cares passionately for, this community.
 Thanks to your support, United Way stands ready to accept the significant disaster related responsibilities we are charged with in the event of a storm or other disaster.